-The Constitutional Court is housed in an acclaimed building at Constitution Hill and it is presided over by 11 judges who stand guard over the Constitution and protect everyone's human rights.

-When a person, an organisation or a company is not satisfied with any decision of the High Court on any matter; they can approach the Constitutional Court for a review of that decision
+The Constitutional Court, based at Constitution Hill in Johannesburg, is presided over by 11 judges who stand guard over the Constitution and protect everyone's human rights.
+When a person, an organisation or a company is not satisfied with any decision of the High Court on any matter; they can approach the Constitutional Court for a review of that decision.
 Normal appeal matters are however dealt with at the Supreme Court of Appeal (SCA).